 A student can get started on the process for clinical hours by identifying a licensed supervisor who’ll oversee their clinical practice.
 Because a number of TROY professors are licensed supervisors, they can easily give students advice about the process.
 Licensing can make a big career difference.

-“The trend in our profession is to require individuals to be licensed if they want to work in any area,” says Dr. Crawford, “but currently some school counselor positions do not require licensing.”
+“The trend in our profession is to require individuals to be licensed if they want to work in any area,” says Dr. Crawford, “however, school counselor positions do not require licensing, school counselors are typically certified upon graduation.”

 TROY’s Master’s Degrees in Counseling

 “We’re accredited with the Council for Accreditation of Counseling and Related Educational Programs (CACREP),” explains Dr. Crawford.
 “That’s the standard in most states and with licensure boards.
-States require students to graduate from a CACREP accredited program or take additional courses.
+State licensure boards typically require students to graduate from a CACREP accredited program or take additional courses.
 At TROY, we designed our curriculum in all three states to allow students to be ready to sit for the licensure exam when they finish their classes.
-Then they can go on to their supervision experience without having to take any additional courses or any other training.”
+This allows the student to quickly move forward in pursuance of their supervision experience without having to take any additional courses or training.”

 No matter their specialty, all graduate students take core clinical and application classes.
 “Because we’re CACREP accredited, we have the core areas that are the same regardless of the program students are in.
-One of the favorite areas for our clinical folks is learning the process for diagnosing and treating mental health disorders,” Dr. Crawford says.
-“It’s a class that introduces students to instruments that assess for depression, personality disorders and cognitive disorders.”
+One of the favorite areas for our clinical students is learning the process for diagnosing and treating mental health disorders,” Dr. Crawford says.
+“It’s a class that introduces students to instruments that assess for a variety of mental health disorders such as depression, personality disorders, and cognitive disorders.”

 Another core component is learning how to assess and evaluate patients.
-Application classes such as Facilitation Skills and Counseling Techniques, help students learn to engage clients and communicate in a therapeutic and helpful way.
+Application classes such as Evaluation and Assessment and Facilitation Skills and Counseling Techniques, help students learn to engage clients and communicate in a therapeutic and helpful way.

 Why Choose TROY for Your Counseling Degree?